Qubit-compatible substrates with superconducting through-silicon vias

 \section{Conclusions}

 In conclusion, we successfully fabricated and characterized qubit-compatible microwave resonators on silicon wafers with TSVs stitching the front and back ground planes.
-The resonator performance improves over previous results \cite{mallek_fabrication_2021} by nearly an order of magnitude and is on par with fully planar resonator results, despite the added complexity of fabrication.
+The measured resonator internal quality factors improve over previous results \cite{mallek_fabrication_2021} by nearly an order of magnitude and are on par with fully planar resonator results, despite the added complexity of fabrication.
 The resonator performance provides strong evidence that state-of-the-art qubit coherence times would likely be reached if the same process were used for transmon-type qubits, with Josephson junctions post-processed on the samples using established evaporation-based methods.
 Stitching the ground planes with TSVs is an important technique for controlling parasitic microwave modes within the silicon chip.
-Without TSVs or other methods for controlling them, the parasitic modes limit the physical size of transmon-based quantum processor chips to the range of a few dozen millimeters.
+Without TSVs or other methods for controlling them, the parasitic modes limit the physical size of transmon-based quantum processor chips to the range of two centimeters.
 Qubits fabricated on sapphire substrates have shown even better performance but there is no clear path to fabricating qubit-compatible high-aspect-ratio vias on sapphire substrates.